Becoming a Master Gardener

 Summer Vegetable Gardens

-Called “summer” gardens, the activities begin in early spring at Boys & Girls Club, Jubilee Family Center, the Juvenile Detention Center, and DePaul Community Resources.
+Called “summer” gardens, the activities begin in early spring at Boys & Girls Club, Jubilee Family Center, and DePaul Community Resources.
 They begin with early crops (potatoes, onions, lettuce, and radishes).
 Summer crops (tomatoes, peppers, cucumbers, squash, melons, etc.) go into the ground when soil has warmed.
 At most gardens, some produce is cooked and sampled after harvesting while the remainder is sent home.

 Other Activities